 #1 Test your fear of heights at Pai Canyon

 Who needs to go to Las Vegas to see the Grand Canyon when you’ve got the stunningly dramatic Pai Canyon.
 Ok, we admit it’s not quite on the same level as the Grand Canyon, but the views are still pretty spectacular.

 If you’re up for the challenge, you can hike further along the skinny ridges to less crowded viewpoints.
-Just make sure you’re wearing appropriate footwear as the sides are unprotected and it’s a long way down (about 30m to be precise).
+Just make sure you’re wearing appropriate footwear because the sides are unprotected and it’s a long way down (about 30 metres to be precise).

 Making the whole thing even better, entrance is free!